james0zan/Slimmer/doc/Instrumenting.md

 # Code Information (generated while linking)

+In order to collect enough information for analyzing the program traces, the SlimmerTrace will also output a set of code infomation files while the compiling.

+The default directory of these info files is "Slimmer", which can be changed by setting the "slimmer-info-dir" flag.

 ## Inst

-The ``Inst" file maps an instruction ID to the corresponding information, in which each line is:
+The "Inst" file maps an instruction ID to the corresponding information, in which each line is:

     InstructionID: